LØLØ

-Lauren Mandel (born November 6, 1997), known by her stage name LØLØ, is a Canadian singer-songwriter.
-Having built an audience via TikTok, she has released two EPs and one album with Hopeless Records.
-Her sound is influenced by pop-punk and alternative rock.
+Lauren Mandel, known by her stage name LØLØ, is a Canadian singer-songwriter.
+She has released two albums, falling for robots & wishing i was one (2024) and god forbid a girl spits out her feelings!
+(2026) as well as four EPs.

 Early life

-Born and raised in Toronto, Mandel was drawn to singing and performing from a young age and began playing guitar in her freshman year of high school.
-At the encouragement of her guitar teacher, she began using her journal entries as a basis for writing songs.
+Mandel was born and raised in Toronto.
+She has a younger sister and a younger brother.
+As a child, she idolized Shirley Temple, studied tap dancing, and dreamed of performing in Broadway theatre.

+In the 9th grade, she started taking guitar lessons to keep up with her younger sister.
+Her guitar teacher, Elliott Bernstein, taught her to play songs by Green Day, her favorite band.
+He also forced her to write her own songs and gave her encouragement.

 Mandel got her start performing at open mics around Toronto.
-She initially used the stage name Lo Lo, but later stylized it as LØLØ to avoid conflict with the preexisting American singer Lolo.
+She initially used the stage name Lo Lo, but later stylized it as LØLØ to avoid conflict with American singer Lolo.

 Career

-Mandel released her debut single, "Yours", in 2018, which saw success on Canadian radio.
-Her debut EP, Sweater Collection, was released on May 3, 2019.
-That same year, she released a cover of Bruce Springsteen's "Dancing in the Dark", which also saw success.
+Mandel independently released her debut single, "Yours", in 2018.
+It reached number 21 on Canadian radio.
+She was also named an IHeartRadio Future Star.

+Her debut EP, Sweater Collection, was released in May 2019.

+That same year, she released a cover of Bruce Springsteen's "Dancing in the Dark".

-During the COVID-19 lockdown in early 2020, Mandel gained greater popularity on TikTok with a series of alternate POV covers of popular songs, including Taylor Swift's "Betty", The Kid Laroi's "Without You", and Adele's "Someone Like You".
+During the COVID-19 lockdowns, Mandel gained greater popularity on TikTok with a series of alternate POV covers of popular songs, including Taylor Swift's "Betty", The Kid Laroi's "Without You", and Adele's "Someone Like You".

 In June of that year, she released the single "Dead Inside", and the following month she filmed an exclusive bedroom performance of the song for Ones to Watch.

 This and two subsequent singles, "Hate U" and "Dear First Love,", were announced as part of a sophomore EP entitled Permanent Damage, but the EP did not materialize.
-In September, People magazine included her on a list of "emerging artists making their mark on the musical landscape".

 In February 2021, Mandel signed a publishing deal with APG.
 A new single, "lonely & pathetic", was released shortly after the announcement.

-In September, she joined Simple Plan and New Found Glory on their joint Pop Punk's Still Not Dead tour.
-The following month, it was announced that Mandel had signed to Hopeless Records, accompanied by the release of the single "u look stupid" and the reveal of upcoming EP Overkill, which would be released November 12.
-Also in October, she toured the United States with New Found Glory, Less Than Jake, and Hot Mulligan.
+In October 2021, Mandel signed to Hopeless Records and released the single "u look stupid".

-In February 2022, Mandel collaborated with Maggie Lindemann on the single "debbie downer"; the song and music video reference the 2000 film Bring It On.
+In February 2022, Mandel collaborated with Maggie Lindemann on the single "debbie downer".
+They had met during a writing session.
+The song and music video reference the 2000 film Bring It On.

 Two more singles were released over the next few months: "junkie", whose video pays homage to the crime drama Breaking Bad, and "THE FLOOR IS LAVA!!".

-Over the summer, she performed at Lollapalooza and at Sad Summer Festival with Waterparks, Neck Deep, and Mayday Parade.
-A third EP, Debbie Downer, was released on September 30 via Hopeless.
+A third EP, Debbie Downer, was released in September via Hopeless.

 In October, she teamed up with Simple Plan for an Amazon Music-exclusive 20th anniversary rerecording of the latter's song "I'm Just a Kid".